publicdocs/uscode/assets/md/titles/usc48/us/usc/t48/ch18/schI/ptB/m__us_usc_t48_s1921.md

 >         “(6) Agreement Regarding the Military Use and Operating Rights of the Government of the United States in the Federated States of Micronesia Concluded Pursuant to Sections 211(b), 321 and 323 of the Compact of Free Association, as Amended; and the

 >         “(7) Status of Forces Agreement Between the Government of the United States of America and the Government of the Federated States of Micronesia Concluded Pursuant to Section 323 of the Compact of Free Association, as Amended. \[As amended [Pub.
-L. 110–229, title VIII, § 806(b)(1)(N)][/us/pl/110/229/s806/b/1/N], May 8, 2008, [122 Stat.
+L. 110–229, title VIII][/us/pl/110/229/tVIII], § 806(b)(1)(N), May 8, 2008, [122 Stat.
 873][/us/stat/122/873].\]

 > “Section 463

 >     “(a) Except as set forth in subsection (b) of this section, any reference in this Compact, as amended, to a provision of the United States Code or the Statutes at Large of the United States constitutes the incorporation of the language of such provision into this Compact, as amended, as such provision was in force on the effective date of this Compact, as amended.

 >     “(b) Any reference in Article IV and Article VI of Title One and Sections 174, 175, 178 and 342 to a provision of the United States Code or the Statutes at Large of the United States or to the Privacy Act, the Freedom of Information Act, the Administrative Procedure Act or the Immigration and Nationality Act constitutes the incorporation of the language of such provision into this Compact, as amended, as such provision was in force on the effective date of this Compact, as amended, or as it may be amended thereafter on a non-discriminatory basis according to the constitutional processes of the United States. \[As amended [Pub.
-L. 110–229, title VIII, § 806(b)(1)(O)][/us/pl/110/229/s806/b/1/O], May 8, 2008, [122 Stat.
+L. 110–229, title VIII][/us/pl/110/229/tVIII], § 806(b)(1)(O), May 8, 2008, [122 Stat.
 873][/us/stat/122/873].\]

 > “Article VII __“Concluding Provisions__